TingChiehLin/CLI/README.md

-# Yummy Sweet Restaurant Booking CLI App
+# Yummy Sweet Restaurant CLI App

-This project is for users who are able to book a table with CRUD operations, such as `Add a booking`, `Search a booking`, `Update a booking` and `Cancel a booking`
+This project is for users who are able to browser menu and book a table with CRUD operations, such as `Add a booking`, `Search a booking`, `Update a booking` and `Cancel a booking`

 ## Technical use